daniele47/MIRROR-dotfiles-rust/README.md

 ### Module

 This is a profile to track dotfiles.
-It can list file paths relative to the $AUTOSAVER_HOME directory, and it is used in `list`, `save`, `restore` commands to confront the files on the home and in the backup directory, and if the two differs, they can be updated based on the command specified.
+It can list file paths relative to the $AUTOSAVER_HOME directory, and it is used in `list`, `save`, `restore`, `rmhome`, `rhbackup` commands to confront the files on the home and in the backup directory, and if the two differs, they can be updated based on the command specified.

 Module entries can have a `policy` with priority matching the following order:
-- `ignore`: force ignore the specified file, overriding all other policies
+- `ignore`: force ignore the specified path, overriding all other policies
-- `notdiff`: do not show the file in commands if it differs between the two versions
+- `notdiff`: do not show the path in commands if it differs between the two versions
-- `always` \[DEFAULT\]: always show the file, if the two versions do not match
+- `always` \[DEFAULT\]: always show the path, if the two versions do not match

 A Module profile configuration file looks like this:
 ```
 /! type module

 // this is a comment
+// NOTE: directories do not require an ending slash!

 .config/nvim